dd32/td-gh-ex/readme.txt

 1. Primary: Login to your wp-admin area and go to "Appearance => Themes".
 Select Install tab and click on Upload link.
 Select theme .zip and click on Install now button.
 If you have any errors, use alternate method.
 2. Alternate: Unzip the template file (adventurous.zip) that you have downloaded.
 Via FTP, upload the whole folder (adventurous) to your server and place it in the /wp-content/themes/ folder.
 Do not change directory name.
 The template files should thus be here now: /wp-content/themes/adventurous/index.php (for example).
 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Adventurous theme to activate it.
-4. Complete all of the required inputs on the Adventurous Pro Theme Options page (in the WP admin panel) and click "Save Changes".
+4. Complete all of the required inputs on the Adventurous Theme Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==

+Version 0.3
+* Added background and text color in promotion wrapper in style.css
+* Changed to Favicon disable by default
+* Fixed content width
+* Fixed mobile menu css
+* Removed feed redirect option
+* Remove unnecessary option to disable header menu

 Version 0.2
 * Added slider navigation arrow and fixed slider CSS